 Sources

-- Registry RDAP / WHOIS record - The RDAP record for AS216441 lists Jakob Riepler with nic-handle JR10203-RIPE as the admin-c and tech-c, confirming his registry role and authority over the ASN’s database objects.
+- Registry RDAP / WHOIS record - The RDAP record for AS216441 lists Jakob Riepler with nic-handle JR10203-RIPE as the admin-c and tech-c, confirming his registry role and authority over the ASN’s database entities.

 Timeline

-- Jakob Riepler source evidence observed
+- Jakob Riepler public profile updated

-- Name: Jakob Riepler
+- Profile: Jakob Riepler

 - If the registry entries he manages are altered improperly, downstream networks that use RPKI or IRR validation could propagate incorrect routing, affecting reachability and security.
 The impact scales with the size of AS216441’s routing footprint, which currently lacks public visibility.

-- Time horizon: Next quarter
+- Decision horizon: Next quarter

 Member Briefing